 The Librarian Parlor (aka LibParlor or #libparlor) is a space for conversing, sharing expertise, and asking questions about the process of developing, pursuing, and publishing library research.
-New library professionals face a number of challenges as they consider a research agenda including inexperience, difficulty finding mentors, and lack of institutional support.
-LibParlor aims to address these challenges in part by collecting and showcasing honest reflections, conversations, and tutorials from library professionals engaged in library research.
-These submissions feature helpful research methodologies, common challenges, in progress work, and failures as equally as successes.
-In providing this space, LibParlor aims to support the development of a welcoming community of new researchers.
+We feature interesting research methodologies, common challenges, in progress work, setbacks and successes.
+In providing this space, LibParlor aspires to support the development of a welcoming community of new researchers.

 If you are interested in submitting work to LibParlor, please review our Contribute to LibParlor page.
-If you have a direct question you would like us to address, please email us, or ask the community at large on twitter utilizing the #libparlor hashtag.
+If you have a direct question you would like us to address, please email us, or ask the community at large on Twitter utilizing the #libparlor hashtag.

 LibParlor was created and started in August 2017 by four new library professionals: Hailley Fargo, Katlyn Griffin, Chelsea Heinbach, and Charissa Powell.
 Visit our “Team” page to meet the the current LibParlor Editorial Team and Contributing Editors.